CoT-RVS: Zero-Shot Chain-of-Thought Reasoning Segmentation for Videos: Related Work

 Specifically, building on the advanced development of LLM, Reasoning VOS focuses on generating mask sequences from a highly implicit and complex text query.
-VISA~\cite{yan2024visa} first selects a keyframe and follows the core idea of LISA~\cite{lai2023lisa} by generating a segmentation-oriented token with finetuned image-based MLLM.
-Video-LISA~\cite{videolisa} and HyperSeg~\cite{wei2024hyperseg} encode the video input in a multi-grained manner and concatenate the text query, feeding both to the LLM for segmentation-based outputs.
+VISA~\citep{yan2024visa} first selects a keyframe and follows the core idea of LISA~\citep{lai2023lisa} by generating a segmentation-oriented token with finetuned image-based MLLM.
+Video-LISA~\citep{videolisa} and HyperSeg~\citep{wei2024hyperseg} encode the video input in a multi-grained manner and concatenate the text query, feeding both to the LLM for segmentation-based outputs.
 However, none of the prior works incorporate adequate consideration of CoT reasoning ability for spatial and temporal information in Reasoning VOS.
-Our ThinkVideo is the first zero-shot-CoT framework compatible with pre-trained MLLM and image segmentation module, making it flexible to a boarder audience.
+Our CoT-RVS is the first zero-shot-CoT framework compatible with pre-trained MLLM and image segmentation module, making it flexible to a boarder audience.
+In fact, recent studies, e.g.~\citep{snell2024scaling}, have emphasized that test-time compute and inference-time reasoning are becoming increasingly central to leveraging pre-trained LLMs.
+Our method is aligned with this direction.

 {\bf Chain-of-Thought MLLM.} Drawing inspiration from the exceptional reasoning capabilities of Large Language Models (LLMs), Multi-modal Large Language Models (MLLMs) seek to integrate visual components to enhance multimodal perception and reasoning.
-These models are often employed to produce captions or respond to inquiries based on visual and textual inputs, typically achieved by techniques such as prompt engineering~\cite{liu2023interngpt,shen2023hugginggpt,wu2023visual}, cross-attention mechanism~\cite{alayrac2022flamingo}, Q-Former~\cite{dai2023instructblipgeneralpurposevisionlanguagemodels,li2023blip}, prompt tuning~\cite{zhang2023llama}, linear projection~\cite{koh2023grounding,liu2023visual}, and unified model architectures~\cite{peng2023kosmos,xiao2024florence}.
-These MLLMs have greatly revolutionized the traditional vision-centric tasks like image segmentation~\cite{lai2023lisa,xia2024gsva,zhang2023next,he2024multi,bao2024cores}, object detection~\cite{zhang2023next,zang2024contextual,you2023ferret,chen2023shikra,ma2024groma}, video segmentation~\cite{yan2024visa,videolisa,wei2024hyperseg}, and object tracking~\cite{wang2024elysium,munasinghe2023pg,zhu2023tracking}.
+These models are often employed to produce captions or respond to inquiries based on visual and textual inputs, typically achieved by techniques such as prompt engineering~\citep{liu2023interngpt,shen2023hugginggpt,wu2023visual}, cross-attention mechanism~\citep{alayrac2022flamingo}, Q-Former~\citep{dai2023instructblipgeneralpurposevisionlanguagemodels,li2023blip}, prompt tuning~\citep{zhang2023llama}, linear projection~\citep{koh2023grounding,liu2023visual}, and unified model architectures~\citep{peng2023kosmos,xiao2024florence}.
+These MLLMs have greatly revolutionized the traditional vision-centric tasks like image segmentation~\citep{lai2023lisa,xia2024gsva,zhang2023next,he2024multi,bao2024cores}, object detection~\citep{zhang2023next,zang2024contextual,you2023ferret,chen2023shikra,ma2024groma}, video segmentation~\citep{yan2024visa,videolisa,wei2024hyperseg}, and object tracking~\citep{wang2024elysium,munasinghe2023pg,zhu2023tracking}.